anaaktge/talks/fuzzingtalkglossary.md

 ### Programs Involved
 * Target program - program undergoing fuzz testing.
 Sometimes called the victim program.
 * Driver - optional glue/translator program between the fuzzer and target program.
 Does not 'belong' to either the fuzzer or the target.
+Also called a harness.
 There is an art to these.
 * Fuzzer - program (may be several combined) responsible for fuzzing the target program.

 ### Repetitions